VJB22/pcap/docs/Scoring system calculation.md

 ## Deployment Artifact Scoring Formula

-I use a **linear scoring model** to assign deployment artifact recommendations to nodes and cloud workloads.
-This model combines graph-derived features with theory-driven, empirically adjusted weights.
+I use a **linear scoring model** to assign deployment artifact recommendations at the node level, based on graph-derived features and empirically adjusted weights.
+For cloud workloads (Louvain communities), I apply a **voting mechanism** that aggregates the artifact rankings of individual nodes within each community.

 ---